NeverW8/ytwt/README.md

 * Clone the repo "git clone https://github.com/NeverW8/ytwt.git"
 * Add your url's to the url.txt file
 * Go into your firefox browser and enter your config "about:config", then search for the following "browser.sessionstore.resume_from_crash" and set it to true.
+* Search for "media.block-autoplay-until-in-foreground" in the firefox config and set it to false.
+This enables videos to autoplay in a tab out of focus.
 * Use a vpn/proxy switcher so your ip don't get flagged or whatnot
 * Use an agentswitcher ( i.e https://addons.mozilla.org/sv-SE/firefox/addon/uaswitcher/) with the "random on startup" option enabled.